Momo Kyun Sword

 Momo Kyun Sword (モモキュンソード, Momo Kyun Sōdo) is a Japanese light novel series by Kibidango Project, based on the Japanese folklore hero Momotarō.
 The light novel began serialization for free online in 2012.
 It features multiple illustrators who are rotated on a monthly basis.
 A "second season" of the light novel began serialization in 2013.
-A 4-panel manga series is also serialized online for free.
+A free 4-panel manga is also serialized online.
 An anime television series adaptation by Project No.9 and Tri-Slash aired between July and September 2014.

+Plot

+Set in Feudal Japan, the anime follows a girl who found inside a magical peach by a peasant couple, who raised her as their daughter.
+The couple names her Momoko and sees her develop into a young woman who is trained in combat along the way by three magical animals.
+When her village is attacked by demons, she decides to find the fragments of the Michimi Peach along with the Celestial Maiden Squad before the demons can collect those.